-Eyelid surgery (blepharoplasty or eye lift) is a popular cosmetic plastic surgery to remove excess skin, fat or muscle from droppy upper and lower eyelids.
-Blepharoplasty improves baggy skin under the eyes, sinking upper eyelids or drooping eyelashes that impair vision.
-The surgery can also treat a medical condition called ptosis (drooping eyelid), which is caused by poor muscle tone or nerve damage.
+Eyelid surgery (also called blepharoplasty or eye lift) is one of the most popular cosmetic plastic surgeries.
+The area around eyes is rejuvenated by removing excess skin, re-positioning the fat, or tightening muscle from the upper and lower eyelids.
+Blepharoplasty improves “bags” (dark circles under the eyes) and corrects drooping or heavy upper eyelids.
+The eyes are the focal point of the face, and the purpose of this minimally invasive surgery is to provide a brighter and more youthful appearance.
+Eyelid surgery can also treat a medical condition called ptosis (drooping eyelid), which can be caused by poor muscle tone or nerve damage.
 Ptosis causes the eyelids to hang very low and block vision.

 Another type of blepharoplasty known as Asian eyelid surgery is gaining in popularity worldwide.
 This procedure, performed on Asians with a “single eyelid,” creates a crease where none exists.

 As we age, the skin loses its elasticity and excess skin forms in the eye area.
 Fatty tissue herniates out can accumulate under the skin.
 Your eyes will look older because these aging processes leave them appearing tired, wrinkled or puffy.
 Even with good skincare, wrinkles, puffiness and drooping eyelids will catch up to you.
 Genetic factors and certain facial features can cause these aging effects in younger people.
 Plastic surgery may restore a youthful and refreshed appearance to your eyes.